artonge/aalto/README.md

 ## Attempt to use the gym with Tensorflow
 I could not use the Gym as I had no knowledge on how to program machine learning systems, so I followed the tutorial of the Tensorflow library hoping to gain some.
 This tentative failed and Tensorflow seems to work with magic.
+*I though that it was mandatory to use a library like Tensorflow to have any results in reinforcement learning, but you can go far without.*

 # Notes on [Sutton's Book](http://incompleteideas.net/sutton/book/bookdraft2017june.pdf)